DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 > [White Mirror](https://www.infinitebooks.com/books/products/white-mirror) is officially out today.
 Where the TV show _Black Mirror_ is a collection of stories about what’s wrong with our world, _White Mirror_ is stories about what our world _could be_.

-I am offering to buy the book for people
+I am offering to buy the book for people in exchange for "doing the homework" on the internet alongside me.
+See [[How to claim your free White Mirror copy]].

 **Current recipients (6/10 open slots):**